prisma/ecosystem-tests/platforms-serverless/azure-functions-linux/README.md

 ### Cleaning up

-If you see an error like `ERROR: Number of sites in server farm 'WestEuropeLinuxDynamicPlan' exceeds the maximum allowed for 'Dynamic' SKU.`
-You will need to delete old functions that failed and were not automatically cleaned up.
+If you see an error like `ERROR: Number of sites in server farm 'WestEuropeLinuxDynamicPlan' exceeds the maximum allowed for 'Dynamic' SKU.`, you will need to delete old functions that failed and were not automatically cleaned up.

 This is a very entertaining thing to do, you will meet a 🦥 API and party of rate limits 😉